 Other providers – of which there are many – are sometimes referred to as MVNOs, or mobile virtual network operators.
 They supply their mobile deals by leasing space on one of the four networks mentioned in the paragraph above.
 This is sometimes called 'piggybacking'.

 When it comes to data speeds, there is quite a bit of variety across the four UK networks.
-In Ookla's most recent speed study, conducted at the end of 2019, Vodafone came in second fastest for 4G speeds, averaging 33.32Mbps.
-EE got the top spot with 42.91Mbps, Three was in third place with 24.11Mbps and O2 came in last with 22.95Mbps.
+In Opensignal’s recent speed study, conducted in 2021, Vodafone came in second fastest for 4G speeds, averaging 21Mbps.
+EE took the top spot with 39Mbps, Three was in third place with 19.3Mbps and O2 came in last with 17.3Mbps.

-For 5G, Vodafone was the slowest with an average download speed of 140.15Mbps.
-EE was fastest with 205.02Mbps, and O2 came in second place at 159.48Mbps.
-Three had not yet launched its 5G network at the time of the study.
+For 5G, Vodafone came last with an average download speed of 103.1Mbps.
+EE was fastest with 140Mbps, and O2 came in second place at 128.9Mbps.
+Three was the third fastest5G network at the time of the study with a speed of 115.9Mbps.

 Vodafone's mobile broadband offering includes single-device USB dongles, personal hotspot MiFi devices, 4G and 5G home broadband via its GigaCube router, and of course data-only SIMs and regular mobile SIMs which can also be used for tethering.